This topic describes how to create a managed Kubernetes cluster for heterogeneous computing in the Container Service for

 - If you select Create Instance, you must set the parameters that are listed in the following table.

 Parameter Description Billing Method These billing methods are supported: Pay-As-You-Go and Subscription.
-Duration If you select Subscription, you must set the subscription duration.
-Valid values: 1 Month, 2 Months, 3 Months, 6 Months, 1 Year, 2 Years, 3 Years, 4 Years, and 5 Years.
-Auto Renewal If you select Subscription, you must specify whether to enable Auto Renewal.
-Instance Type Choose Heterogeneous Computing GPU/FPGA/NPU > Compute Optimized Type with GPU.
-In the list of available instance types, select one or more required instance types.
+Duration If you select Subscription, you must specify the subscription duration.
+You can select 1 Month, 2 Months, 3 Months, or 6 Months.
+If you require a longer duration, you can select 1 Year, 2 Years, 3 Years, 4 Years, or 5 Years.
+Auto Renewal If you select Subscription, you must specify whether to enable auto-renewal.
+Instance Type Click Heterogeneous Computing and then click Compute Optimized Type with GPU.
+In the list of available instance types, select the instance types that you want to use.
 For more information, see Instance families.Note If no instance type is available, you can change vSwitches on the Cluster Configurations wizard page.
 Selected Types

 The selected instance types are displayed.